-The Working Group Process
+The Coalition Process

-The Gunnison Working Group for Public Lands met seventeen times between February 2016 and June 2017 to craft a proposal, based on consensus, for key public lands in Gunnison County.
-That group, now called the Gunnison Public Lands Initiative, has crafted a proposal that is the culmination of conversations that have been occurring in the county over the past five years.
+The GPLI met monthly between February 2016 and June 2017 with the help of a professional facilitator to craft a proposal, based on consensus, for key public lands in Gunnison County.
+This proposal is the culmination of conversations that have been occurring in the county since 2012.

-This process ensured that the initial proposal:
+This process ensured that for the areas of agreement in the proposal:

-- Does not close any roads or trails that are currently open, existing trail uses would remain essentially the same.
+Does not close any roads or trails that are currently open; existing trail uses would remain essentially the same.

-- Does not affect popular over the snow riding areas.
+Does not affect popular over the snow riding areas.

-- Ensures that current ranching operations and water use can continue.
+Ensures that current ranching operations and water use can continue.

-- Protects critical habitat for species such as mule deer and elk, while providing flexibility for habitat restoration projects for species such as bighorn sheep and Gunnison sage-grouse.
+Protects critical habitat for species such as mule deer and elk, while providing flexibility for habitat restoration projects for species such as bighorn sheep and Gunnison sage-grouse.